 - 3.1 The Council appoints Independent Persons from outside the Council to assist the Monitoring Officer and the Audit and Standards Committee in considering complaints.
 This is statutory requirement under the Localism Act 2011.
-Sheffield has appointed two Independent Persons David Waxman and Jo Cairns. - 3.2 The Independent Person must be consulted at various stages in the complaints process: - 1.
+Sheffield has appointed two Independent Persons David Waxman and Karen Widdowson. - The Independent Person must be consulted at various stages in the complaints process: - 1.
 The Independent Person should be consulted on an allegation and should be given the option to review and comment on allegations which the Monitoring Officer is minded to dismiss as being malicious, without merit, vexatious or trivial. - 2.
 As to whether to undertake a formal investigation. - 3.
-Before the Hearing Sub-Committee.
+Before the Hearing Sub-Committee. - 3.3 An elected member who is the subject of a Standards Complaint is entitled to process / procedural advice from an Independent Person, and any request shall be made via the Monitoring Officer.